indeewarieb/ExpenseTrackebackend/README.md

 # ExpenseTrackebackend
 ExpenseTrackebackend
-use userexpences.sql to create the mysql table
+use userexpences.sql to create the mysql database